Top 5 Reasons Tenants Sue

 - Severe rodent infestation.

-- Lead paint hazards not addressed properly by the landlord according to state law.
+- Lead paint hazards not appropriately addressed by the landlord according to state law.

-- Structural defects posing a serious threat to your tenants’ physical safety.
+- Structural defects are posing a severe threat to your tenants’ physical safety.

-- Any condition posing as serious health or fire risk.
+- Any condition posing severe health or fire risk.

-If you are a landlord, violating the Federal Fair Credit Reporting Act legislation could mean serious court time for you should your tenant decide to take legal action.
-Commonly used as a way to screen potential tenants for your Howard County rental property, consumer reports are also used in other areas of the rental process such as during eviction proceedings.
-It is important to note the many violations that can occur while utilizing a tenant’s consumer reports so as to not violate any of their rights:
+If you are a landlord, violating the Federal Fair Credit Reporting Act legislation could mean serious court time, should your tenant decide to take legal action.
+Commonly used to screen potential tenants for your rental property, consumer reports also matter during eviction proceedings.
+It is crucial to note the many violations that can occur while utilizing a tenant’s consumer report to not violate any of their rights:

 - Not reporting tenants to the credit bureau.